 The program was designed to complement our multiple employer defined benefit pension program.
 Today, the Plan includes some of the original members.

 In 1974, we also relocated our headquarters from Park Avenue in New York City to Corporate Park Drive in White Plains, New York.
-By the end of the decade, assets topped more than $500 million.
+By the end of the decade, assets under management exceeded $500 million.

 In 1982, the Savings Association Retirement Fund became known as the Financial Institutions Retirement Fund and the Savings Institutions Thrift Plan became known as the Financial Institutions Thrift Plan.